History of Andre Agassi in Timeline

 2009: Signing with CAA

-2009: Withdrawal from Fairmont Tamarack Project
+2009: Withdrawal from Fairmont Tamarack project

-2009: Agassi Plays in Outback Champions Series
+2009: Agassi Plays at Outback Champions Series

-2009: Details of relationship with Barbra Streisand revealed
+2009: Revelation of Relationship with Barbra Streisand

-September 1, 2010: Declared Independent
+September 1, 2010: Declaration of Independent Political Affiliation

 2010: Sale of PURE Nightclub